-Boaty McBoatface is preparing to go where no autonomous vehicle has ever gone before.
+Boaty McBoatface has gone where no autonomous vehicle has ever gone before — and come back with answers.

-Sometime in either 2018 or 2019, the remotely operated sub will attempt to become the first undersea drone to complete an Arctic crossing –– traveling under 1,500 miles of sea ice from one end of the ocean basin to the other.
+In the future, the remotely operated sub will became the first undersea drone to complete an Arctic crossing –– traveling under 1,500 miles of sea ice from one end of the ocean basin to the other, according to the National Oceanography Centre.

 "It represents one of the last great transects on Earth for an autonomous sub," professor Russell Wynn, from Boaty's U.K. base at the National Oceanography Centre, told the BBC.
 "Previously, such subs have gone perhaps 150 kilometers under the ice and then come back out again.
 Boaty will have the endurance to go all the way to the Arctic."